Moshe Hacohen: Early life and family

-He was related to Abraham Palacci, grand rabbi of Izmir.
+Hacohen was related to Abraham Palacci, grand rabbi of Izmir.

 Leadership

 In 1917, at the age of 43, Rabbi Moshe was appointed as a member of the rabbinical court of Djerba (serving together with Rabbi Zvi Hacohen Yehonatan and Rabbi Mordechai Emaus Cohen).
 It took a great deal of pressure to persuade him to accept the appointment; he completely refused the position of head of the court and only accepted the appointment as the third member.
 This court enacted a number of important decrees and carefully regulated the lives of the Jewish communities throughout the island.

 In 1943 the Nazis came to Tunisia, and demanded that Rabbi Moshe collect 50 kilos of gold in 31/2 hours and hand it over to them; otherwise they would bomb the Jewish communities of Djerba and Tunis.
 The next day the Allies conquered Tunisia and the Nazis were gone from Tunisia.
 The 35 kilos of gold that the Jews managed to collect was not handed to the Germans.